Delaware Workers Compensation Lawyers

 • You must also notify your employer if your work injury or disease keeps you from working, in order to preserve your right to collect for your lost wages.

 • You must see a doctor as soon as you can after the accident, and as regularly as needed.
-Delaware has a new law that allows out-of-state residents to see a doctor in their own home state, as long as that doctor A) is a licensed doctor, and B) is willing to work with the State’s payment plan.
+Delaware has a law that allows out-of-state residents to see a doctor in their own home state, as long as that doctor A) is a licensed doctor, and B) is willing to work with the State’s payment plan.

 Regardless of the kind of occupational illness or work-related injury you have sustained, our team is prepared to help.
 We will explain the laws to you in language that makes sense, and answer all of your questions as quickly as possible.